Milana-tech/dice-roll/README.md

-Dice Roll.
-Project Overview:
+Project Overview

-The Dice Roll is a simple interactive web project that simulates rolling a dice.
-The application displays a dice in the center of the screen and allows users to roll it by clicking a button.
-Each roll generates a random number and keeps track of previous results in a history list.
+Dice Roll is a simple interactive web application that simulates rolling a dice.
+The dice is displayed in the center of the screen and can be rolled by clicking a button.
+Each roll generates a random number and saves the result in a history list so that previous rolls can be viewed.

-Features:
+Features

-Dice displayed at the center of the screen
+* The application displays a dice in the center of the screen.

-Roll Dice button to trigger the roll
+* A Roll Dice button triggers the dice roll.

-Random number generation

-Roll history list showing all previous results
+* A random number is generated on each roll.
+* All roll results are stored and shown in a history list.

-Project Purpose:
+Project Purpose

-This project was created to practice:
+This project was created to practice JavaScript event handling, random number generation, DOM manipulation, and modern CSS styling with animations.

-JavaScript event handling

-Random number generation

-DOM manipulation

-CSS animations and modern styling

-Future Improvements (Optional)
+Future Improvements

-Add sound effects
+* Sound effects could be added.

-Clear history button
+* A clear history button could be implemented.

-Multiple dice support

-Improved animations
+* Support for rolling multiple dice could be added.
+* Animations could be improved.